marc2332/bliss/doc/docs/shell_dialogs.md

 The BlissWizard object takes a list of BlissDialog objects and display them one by one.
 It is useful when there are too many widgets for a single page/screen.
-It returns the list of the results list of each page.
+It returns the list of the results of each page.

 ```python